 - a.
-The City of Winnipeg supports provincial and national affordable housing initiatives by using the planning, regulatory and financial tools and powers at its disposal to support affordable rental housing and social housing. - b.
+The City of Winnipeg supports Provincial and National affordable housing initiatives by using the planning, regulatory and financial tools and powers at its disposal to support affordable rental housing and social housing. - b.
 The City of Winnipeg continues to fund the Housing Rehabilitation and Investment Reserve or subsequent relevant budget reserve and develop a regular and transparent process for reviewing and adjusting its size to ensure it adequately meets housing needs in Winnipeg. - c.
 Municipal governments in Manitoba regulate the conversion of rental stock to condominiums when vacancy rates fall below 4%. - d.
-The Province of Manitoba and all Manitoba municipalities establish a policy for all surplus land disposals that ensures non-profit and cooperative housing providers are prioritized for receiving surplus land for the purpose of creating affordable housing. - e.
-The Province of Manitoba provide funding for the addition of 300 net new social and affordable housing units built by the public, non-profit and co-op sectors annually so that Manitoba does not continue to fall behind. - f.
-The Province of Manitoba continue to make Rent Assist available to low-income Manitobans on and off of Employment & Income Assistance (EIA) and maintain the legislated formula for calculating Rent Assist. - g.
-The Province of Manitoba make annual investments of at least \$126M to meet the estimated need for capital repairs and maintenance in public housing units by 2020. - h.
-The Province of Manitoba ensure that all Manitoba Housing tenants have access to tenant-driven resource centres that offer comprehensive supports either on-site or nearby. - The Province of Manitoba builds the capacity of non-profit and co-op housing providers to create new social housing projects in order to ensure that communities in most need of housing have improved access to housing funding. - j.
-The Province of Manitoba lobbies its provincial counterparts and the federal government to create and fund a national housing strategy.
+The City should provide the WHRC with a stronger mandate and increased resources to bring multiple levels of government together to initiate and coordinate the funding and development of new affordable and social housing options throughout Winnipeg. - e.
+The Province of Manitoba and all Manitoba municipalities establish a policy for all surplus land disposals that ensures non-profit and cooperative housing providers are prioritized for receiving surplus land for the purpose of creating affordable housing. - f.
+The Province of Manitoba eliminates the further erosion of rent-geared-to-income housing, such that the existing commitment to annually create 500 each of new social and affordable housing units represents a net increase in social housing, while also planning for further net increases, beyond these existing commitments, to the supply of affordable and social rental housing province-wide for those most in need. - g.
+The Province of Manitoba continue to make Rent Assist available to low-income Manitobans on and off of EIA and return the regulatory formula for deductible levels to pre-2017 numbers for all Rent Assist recipients.

+- h.
+The Province of Manitoba make annual investments of at least \$126M to meet the estimated need for capital repairs and maintenance in public housing units by 2020. - i.
+The Province of Manitoba ensure that all Manitoba Housing tenants have access to tenant-driven resource centres that offer comprehensive supports either on site or nearby. - j.
+The Province of Manitoba builds the capacity of non-profit and co-op housing providers to create new social housing projects in order to ensure that communities in most need of housing have improved access to housing funding. - k.
+The Province of Manitoba lobbies its provincial counterparts and the federal government to continue to support and fund a national housing strategy, including a legislated right to housing.

-2017 - 3 Enhancing Income Supports as part of a Comprehensive Provincial Poverty Reduction Plan
+2017 - 3 Enhancing Income Supports as a part of a Comprehensive Poverty Reduction Plan